 “HelloTalk is the first global language and culture exchange community that connects you with native speakers of other languages for free.”

-The HelloTalk app (available for iOS and Android) allows you to practice communicating with native speakers around the world.
+The HelloTalk app allows you to practice communicating with native speakers around the world.
 You can search for Japanese speakers by location (nearest to you or specific countries or cities), and then have conversations via text or voice.
 Here are some of my favorite features:

 - Correction of mistakes: Your langauge exchange partners can help correct your language usage (vocabulary, grammar, syntax, pronunciation, etc.) right in the text (see image on right).